MilesCranmer/PySR/.github/ISSUE_TEMPLATE/bug_report.md

 **Version (please complete the following information):**
 - OS: [e.g. macOS]
+- Julia version [Run `julia --version` in the terminal]
+- Python version [Run `python --version` in the terminal]
-- Version [e.g. 0.6.0]
+- PySR version [e.g. 0.6.0]
-- Does the bug appear with the latest version of PySR?
+- Does the bug still appear with the latest version of PySR?

 **Configuration**
 - What are your PySR settings?
 - What dataset are you running on?
+- If possible, please share a minimal code example that produces the error.

 **Error message**
 Add the error message here, or whatever other information would be useful for debugging.

 If the error is "Couldn't find equation file...", this error indicates something went wrong with the backend.
 Please scroll up and copy the output of Julia, rather than the output of python.

 **Additional context**